MileHacker Logo

 Blue Dome Entertainment District

-Known for lively bars and pubs, as well as contains diverse restaurants for pre- or post-nightlife dining.
+Known for lively bars and pubs, and also contains diverse restaurants for pre- or post-nightlife dining.

 Lively, energetic atmosphere.